JoshGo6/HAProxy/FizzBuzz_Cola_API_Tutorial.md

 To use the API, you should have a:

-- General knowledge of Python.
+- General knowledge of Python
-- Familiarity with the Python `requests` library.
+- Familiarity with the Python `requests` library
-- General knowledge of the JSON format.
+- General knowledge of the JSON format

 ## Subscription procedure